Qwouzi/Lego-Ground-Generator/README.md

 Hello ^^
 thanks for using this addon!

 !
-The Lego Models and Shaders are made and free on [Mecabricks.com](https://www.mecabricks.com) !
+The Lego Models and Shaders aren't made by me and free on [Mecabricks.com](https://www.mecabricks.com) !

 this addon is build pretty simple, there are only two sliders and one button.
 The first slider called "hight" is the strenght of the displacement modifier (tipp: dont mess with it, you can add mountains by hand).